inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

 ### Metrics Definition

-A metric are defined the same way as in the inspectIT Ocelot Java agent.
+A metric is defined the same way as in the inspectIT Ocelot Java agent.
 Please see the section [Metrics / Custom Metrics](metrics/custom-metrics.md) for detailed information.

 In contrast to the agent's metric definition, the EUM server's metric definition contains additional fields.
 These additional fields are the following: